On August 12, 2017 Dylan Fest AC returns to Dante Hall Theatre of Stockton U with Watson & Shocket, Just Like the Women, and the 5 Believers.

 The event, which also celebrates Bob's 75th birthday in 2016, happens in the old St. Michael's Church building on Mississippi Avenue in Atlantic City's Ducktown neighborhood, right across the street from the famous White House Subs, and a new parking garage, the Noyes Museum Arts Garage.

 Last year's Dylan Fest AC was featured in newspapers and on Web sites from the New Jersey, Philadelphia and New York markets to Oslo, Norway.
+Same thing for 2017.
+(Press of Atlantic City column by David Spatz)

 BELOW: THE SOLD-OUT 2015 DYLAN FEST AC